-State Panel Says No Censure of Prosecutor In Noura Jackson Case
+State Panel Says No Censure of Prosecutor in Noura Jackson Case

 By Bill Dries

-The three attorneys concluded in a Thursday, March 2, order that no censure of Assistant District Attorney Stephen P. Jones is warranted.
+The three attorneys concluded in a Thursday, March 2, order that no censure of assistant DA Stephen P. Jones is warranted.

 “The quintessential goal must be that the criminal trial process has such integrity that citizens have faith in it,” reads the panel’s order, written by Leland McNabb, a former assistant district attorney.
 “It is difficult to grasp how a public censure, under these circumstances, reaches toward that goal.”